-3. Insert a fibre plug into each hole.
-Use the fibre plugs supplied with this appliance - Never use plastic plugs instead of the fibre plugs supplied.
+- 3. Insert a fibre plug into each hole.
+Use the fibre plugs supplied with this appliance Never use plastic plugs instead of the fibre plugs supplied.
 Screw the eyebolts into the plugs.
-Make sure that the bolts are secure.

-4. Place the hotbox unit close to the fireplace but allow sufficient access into the fireplace opening so that the cables can be threaded through the eyebolts and returned through the back of the hotbox.
+Make sure that the bolts are secure. - 4.
+Place the hotbox unit close to the fireplace but allow sufficient access into the fireplace opening so that the cables can be through the even through the exploits and returned through the through the eyebolts and returned through the back of the hotbox.
 If a concealed connection is being used, insert the hotbox into the fireplace feeding the supply pipe through the pierced hole in the rear grommet.

-5. The rear of the hotbox has a slot and hole each side of the outlet opening.
+- 5. The rear of the hotbox has a slot and hole each side of the outlet opening.
 Assemble one end of the cable to the top of the fire by passing it through the small round hole and locking by positioning the cable in the adjacent slot.
 See figure 14.
-Give the cables a pull so that they grip.

-6. Thread the cables through the eyebolts.
-Return the cables through the holes near the bottom of the hotbox side panels - See figure 15
+Give the cables a pull so that they grip. - 6.
+Thread the cables through the eyebolts.
+Return the cables through the holes near the bottom of the hotbox side panels See figure 15